 Let’s understand that no one without Christ spends eternity in heaven.
-But the specifics of how God handles those who are without Christ because they heard so little might very well be answered by the idea of degrees of punishment.
+But the specifics of how God handles those without Christ because they heard so little might very well be answered by the idea of degrees of punishment.
 But we do know for sure that heaven will not be their home.

 2) Do you think that the degree of influence one has on earth has any bearing on their eternity?